Olivier-Boudeville/OSDL-Orge/src/code/servers/doc/OrgeServers.rst

 	- user settings (ex: logins/passwords)

-	- simulation-specific Orge persistance files, i.e. generally snapshots of the full game state
+	- simulation-specific Orge persistence files, i.e. generally snapshots of the full game state

 Depending on size, richness, number and depth of simulated elements, history, etc., the simulation data can grow quite a lot.